 Where exactly is it?
-Just where Back Lane tumbles down to meet Flask Walk, this most romantic corner of Hampstead is like being on holiday: the cobbled pedestrianized street, boutiques, musty second-hand bookshop with maze-like corridors.
+Just where Back Lane tumbles down to meet Flask Walk, this most romantic corner of Hampstead is like being on holiday: the cobbled pedestrianized street, boutiques, the musty second-hand bookshop with maze-like corridors.
 Then there are the vintage shops, ice cream parlours and cafes, all with outside seating and giving The-Lanes-in-Brighton vibes – just half an hour’s mooch up the hill in NW3.

 So what goes on there?
 La Cage Imaginaire – which always brings to mind pioneering LGBTQ 1970s romp La Cage Aux Folles – has been in situ as long as I can remember.
-It dates back to the 1970s, although its current owners Constantin Tofan and Antonia Macone took over in 2006, having met there both working there at the turn of the millennium.
+It dates back to the 1970s, although current owners Constantin Tofan and Antonia Macone took over in 2006, having met there both working there at the turn of the millennium.

 The interior: discuss.
 White tablecloths, wooden floors, high-backed chairs and light streaming in through the appealing windows.
 Three tables offer alfresco seating – where we found ourselves on a sleepy bank holiday mid-afternoon.